browolf/network-speed-test-py/README.md

 a client server application that tests the network speed between 2 locations.

 A large iso is hosted on a webserver and another program fetches it and records the speed.
 The webserver can be run on a laptop plugged in the network or a virtual server.
+Recommend a large DVD iso such as https://ubuntu.com/download/desktop - rename the file to file.iso

 The client script asks for the ip of the webserver host.